 How to roast cauliflower

-It really is as simple as chopping up a cauliflower into bite sized pieces, coating it in some sort of sauce or spices, and sticking it in the oven.
+Making vegan roasted cauliflower really is as simple as chopping up a cauliflower into bite sized pieces, coating it in some sort of sauce or spices, and sticking it in the oven.
 Another delicious option is baking it with just some salt and pepper, and making a sauce on the side.
-Today, however, we’re being lazier and sticking with the former option.
+Great if you need something to make last minute for a party!

 A few tips and tricks for better cauliflower ‘wings’